-This Visa Platinum Select Credit Card Agreement ("Agreement")
+VISA Platinum Select Credit Card

-your VISA Platinum Select Credit Card and account issued by Members
+- VISA Platinum Select Credit Card - See Below

-following words have the following meanings in this Agreement and in the monthly billing statement sent hereunder:
+- Meaning of Words.
+The following words have the following meanings in this Agreement and in the monthly billing statement sent hereunder:

 - "Agreement" means the Visa Credit Card Agreement and Disclosure furnished by us.

-- "we", "us" and "our" means Members 1st Federal Credit Union,
+- "we", "us" and "our" means Members 1st Federal Credit Union, Mechanicsburg, PA.

-- "you" and "your" means each person who signs the application
+- "you" and "your" means each person who signs the application for the Account.

-renewals we issue to you or to an authorized user of your Account.
+- "Card" means any Visa Credit Card and any duplicates and renewals we issue to you or to an authorized user of your Account.

 - "Account" means your Visa Credit Card Account with us.